angband/angband/docs/attack.rst

   These boots increase the wearer's stealth, like a Cloak of Stealth.

 Boots of Free Action
-  The wearer of these boots will find himself resistant to paralyzing attacks as well as some slowing attacks.
+  The wearer of these boots will be resistant to paralyzing attacks.

 Boots of Speed
   The wearer of these boots will become unnaturally fast.